-HPV Vaccinations Several HPV strains cause cancer of the cervix and throat in women and men.
-We aim to eliminate cervical cancer from Florida through vaccinations against HPV and earlier detection of pre-cancerous lesions of the cervix (Goal 4, 2020-2025 Florida Cancer Plan).
-HPV is also causing an epidemic of throat cancers in both men and women.
-Vaccinating against HPV will help prevent throat cancer in future generations of Floridians.
+Several HPV strains cause cancer of the cervix and throat in women and men.
+We aim to eliminate cervical cancer from Florida through vaccinations against HPV, screening/earlier detection and treatment of lesions of the cervix.
+(Goal 4, 2020-2025 Florida Cancer Plan).

-Annual Spending for Tobacco-Related Communications in Florida
+Source: CDC TeenVaxView Annual Spending for Tobacco-Related Communications in Florida